SeldonIO/seldon-core/samples/huggingface.md

     				"headers": null
     			},
     			"data": [
-    				"{\"generated_text\": \"Once upon a time in a galaxy far away from the Milky Way, it looks very different.
-Scientists have discovered that star clusters are at least 1.5 times smaller than the sun and contain the biggest known mass of all the solar masses in the universe\"}"
+    				"[{\"generated_text\": \"Once upon a time in a galaxy far away, the Human Race was destroyed at the hands of an evil machine.
+But in a galaxy far away, the Human Race was destroyed at the hands of an evil machine.
+But in a galaxy far away,\"}]"
     			]
     		}
     	]